How I created a portable work setup

 So on my laptop, I have my React rendering window, in split-screen with whatever tutorial I am watching on React.
-On the right of this, I have my iPad that Is using Sidecar to extend my display.
-On this, I have my terminal window with vim and tmux running.
-I will be writing another post on how I use vim and terminal to navigate so that I never need to use my mouse.
+On the right of this, I have my iPad which is using Sidecar to extend my display.
+On this, I have my terminal window with Vim and tmux running.
+I will be writing another post on how I use Vim and terminal to navigate so that I never need to use my mouse.

 And since I hate typing on my Macbook keyboard, I carry my 60% Anne Pro 2 which works wirelessly and is small enough to have a better typing experience.
 And just if I need to use the mouse, I have the Logitech MX Master 2S which also works wirelessly.

 This is what my setup looks like on most days.